Analytics for Course Engagement (ACE)

 Unless you’ve been approached by your respective college, you won’t need to do anything if a student is flagged by the ACE system.
 If you want to see your students engage more with LEARN materials, the e-Learning team can help with expert advice on online course design.
 Click here to get in touch with them.

-I’m a student, what do I do if my engagement is tracking below my classmates?
+What do I do if my engagement is tracking below my classmates?

 If this is the case you may want to check in with your classmates or your teaching staff, to be sure you haven’t missed anything like an assessment or online quiz.
 If ACE notices your engagement has dropped, UC might contact you to see if there’s something we can do to get your engagement back on track.
 If UC is concerned about your engagement and can’t get in touch with you, we may contact your emergency contact person or other relevant people or agencies.
 There are also a number of support services on offer across UC.
 Make the most of your studies and check them out here.